OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 You prepare the list of wizard spells that are available for you to cast.
 To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + your wizard level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you’re a 3rd-level wizard, you have four 1st-level and two 2nd-level spell slots.
 With an Intelligence of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
-If you prepare the 1st-level spell *magic missile,* you can cast it using a 1st-level or a 2nd-level slot.
+If you prepare the 1st-level spell _magic missile_, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.